-Can I Pursue Legal Action If A Misdiagnosis Led to Further Health Problems?
+Can I Pursue Legal Action If A Misdiagnosis Led To Further Health Problems?

 When we seek medical care from our providers, they should always provide a certain standard of care.
 In fact, they owe us a legal duty to do precisely that.
 When they fail to do so, and a patient suffers injuries or further health problems as a result, there could be grounds for a medical malpractice case.
-A medical malpractice case can be brought against any form of healthcare provider, including doctors, nurses, hospitals, and anesthesiologists.
+A medical malpractice case can be brought against any form of health care provider, including doctors, nurses, hospitals, and anesthesiologists.

 A common example of medical malpractice is when a victim suffers illness or further health complications because their medical providers have misdiagnosed them.
 A misdiagnosis case can be serious, as the patient may be administered the wrong medication or sent for the wrong procedure.
 With a misdiagnosis, the patient will also not receive the right treatment for their condition until the diagnosis is discovered.